 Brant Horner of Brownwood, TX joined the company in 1985.
 After graduating with an accounting degree from Angelo State University, he continued to progress at Holland’s Jewelry and quickly worked his way to Master Jeweler.
 Aside from his fine craftsmanship as a jeweler, Brant brought a new age of tailored jewelry making to Holland’s.
 He specializes in die making, hand carving and modern rapid prototyping for custom jewelry, stone setting, and hand engraving.

 In 2012, Brant became business partners with the Holland brothers.
 After celebrating the 100th year for the company, Bill Holland joined Chase Holland III in retirement and Brant Horner took over ownership and management of the company.
 The family operated tradition continues with Brant Horner and his daughter, Evyn Horner Higgins, who began working at Holland’s in 2011.

 Holland’s Jewelry is a member of The American Gem Society, Jewelers of America, Jewelers’ Vigilance Committee, Better Business Bureau, and many other trade organizations.
-For nearly 100 years, Holland’s has been committed to providing professional, knowledgeable service while offering quality diamonds, jewelry, gemstones, watches, and exclusive gift items.
+For over 100 years, Holland’s has been committed to providing professional, knowledgeable service while offering quality diamonds, jewelry, gemstones, watches, and exclusive gift items.